simonmittag/p0d/README.md

 ## What is p0d?
 ![](p0d.png)

-p0d is a go based HTTP performance testing tool.
-It can be configured via cli or yml. p0d runs HTTP/1.1 and HTTP/2 requests in parallel against your server and provides detailed reports on the output. p0d is alpha grade software under active development.
+p0d is a cli based performance testing tool, designed to stress a remote API server with large volumes of HTTP traffic.
+Available options include, HTTP/1.1 or HTTP/2, specifying custom headers, request body and desired response code. p0d allows live monitoring of traffic, including errors and produces detailed logs.As of 04/22, p0d is beta grade software under active development.

 ## Up and running